Tycoon Dhanin weighs buying back Tesco's $10 billion Thai unit

-BANGKOK/HONG KONG Nov 19 - More than 15 years after selling out of a local supermarket chain to Tesco plc (TSCO.L), Thai billionaire Dhanin Chearavanont is considering buying back the business valued now at about $10 billion (6.40 billion pounds), sources said.
+BANGKOK/HONG KONG More than 15 years after selling out of a local supermarket chain to Tesco plc, Thai billionaire Dhanin Chearavanont is considering buying back the business valued now at about $10 billion, sources said.

 Thailand's second-richest man has had informal talks with a domestic bank to explore a bid for Tesco Lotus, whose 1,737 shops represent nearly three-fourths of all Asia outlets of the accounting scandal-hit British retailer, a person with direct knowledge of the situation said.